 The neighborhood is about a mile from the downtown performing arts centers that have theaters, operas, clubs, and bars.
 La Sabana Park is also a short drive from several gourmet restaurants.

 La Sabana boasts condo towers and newer buildings for those who enjoy a more modern landscape.
 And it’s near the edge of the city, so you can expect peace and quiet with very little night life.
+This could make it the perfect place for retirees or those looking for a quieter home life.

 This established neighborhood also boasts a high concentration of foreign embassies, including the U.S. Embassy.